Best (& Worst) States to Buy Investment Property in 2025

 Tennessee is beautifully split between the Great Smoky Mountains and stunning flatland.
 The music scene in Nashville is second to none, and many other cities rise to the challenge as great places to live.
 It features top-notch hospitals and stellar schools and universities to draw in families.
 The location also makes for temperate weather during all four seasons.

-One-third of the state’s population are renters, paying on average $910 per month.
-Tennessee has an above-average job growth rate, seeing a 4.14% change from 2021.
+One-third of the state’s population are renters, paying an average of $910 per month.
+Tennessee has an above-average job growth rate, with a 4.14% change from 2021.
 Its population is increasing steadily, up just under 1% year over year.

 6. Colorado